(reading time: 1 hour, 11 minutes)

 “You’re telling me they didn’t even give you that in that blasted fog?” she exclaimed.
 She rubbed her forehead and leaned back on the cot.
 “Lay down Alast.
 Brace yourself for some more truths.”
 The boy obeyed.

-She explained the processes by which people expressed their desires for intimacy.
+She explained the processes by which folk expressed their desires for intimacy.
 She explained the details of child production and its general sameness to the animal breeding he was familiar with.
 She explained what she kept calling ‘silly old ideas’ of worth by romantic conquest.
-She explained the finer points of things he did know of, like marriage, divorce, and the responsibilities of insuring romantic consent if he wanted to remain a decent sort.
+She explained the finer points of things he did know of, like marriage, divorce, and the responsibilities of ensuring romantic consent if he wanted to remain a decent sort.

 Alast absorbed it all as if Queenvy was throwing stones down a well.
 Each heavy splash left ripples in his intellect that he felt for rinses afterwards.
 He stared at her with eyes of stone so as not to miss the subtlest emotions he was supposed to express when talking about such things.
 More than ever before, even counting the times he couldn’t see the sky or ground, Alast felt the entire world had been kept from him.
 He’d honestly been worrying he was allergic to women and girls.